IeAT-ASPIDE/Event-Detection-Engine/README.md

 **Notes**:
-* Only one of type of connector endpoint (PREndpoint or ESEndpoint) is supported in any given time.
+* Only one of type of connector endpoint (PREndpoint or ESEndpoint) is supported at any given time.
-* If Local is defined than it will ignore any other data.
+* If Local is defined than it will ignore any other data sources.

 ### Mode